open-telemetry/oteps/text/0066-separate-context-propagation.md

 extracted.
 The readable attributes are defined to match those found in the [W3C Trace Context specification](https://www.w3.org/TR/trace-context/).

-**Correlation Context -** Correlation Context contains a map of labels and values, to be shared between metrics and traces.
-This allows observability data to be indexed and dimensionalized in a variety of ways.
-Note that correlations can quickly add overhead when propagated in-band.
-But because this data is write-only, it may be possible to optimize how it is transmitted.

 **Baggage -** Transaction-level application data, meant to be shared with downstream components.
 This data is readable, and must be propagated in-band.
 Because of this, Baggage should be used sparingly, to avoid ballooning the size